 How to Plan Your First 10 Podcast Episodes: A Beginner’s Guide

-Starting a podcast is exciting, but the idea of planning your first episodes can feel a bit overwhelming.
+Starting a podcast is exciting, but planning your first episodes can feel overwhelming.
 Where do you begin?
 How do you set the tone for your show while staying organized and consistent?

 1. Why Your First 10 Episodes Matter

-Before diving into individual episode ideas, take some time to reflect on your podcast’s purpose.
+Before you brainstorm individual episode ideas, get clear on your podcast's purpose.
 Ask yourself:

 • What is the core message of my podcast?

-• Who is my target audience, and what do they want to hear?
+• Who is my target audience and what do they actually want to hear?

 • Why am I passionate about this topic?